 An emphasis on preventive medicine, basic healthcare principles, and simple skills is helpful and useful for every cold season and minor household accident; it also can help cut costs by avoiding unnecessary trips to the doctor on issues you can handle yourself.

-Short term emergencies such as big storms happen all over the country at all times of year and could keep us from getting to the hospital or the hospital from having the resources to meet everyone’s needs.
+Short term emergencies such as big storms happen all over the country at all times of the year and could keep us from getting to the hospital or the hospital from having the resources to meet everyone’s needs.
 It’s great to feel empowered in that kind of situation, rather than powerless.
 The main purpose of this book, however, is to help us help ourselves and our neighbors in a time of serious and perhaps long term disruption.
 After reading this book and perhaps also reading sites like https://avive.life/guides/call-push-shock/, anybody will have the knowledge that could in fact save someone’s life.
 Although most of the emergencies we have at home may be a steep fall or a deep cut, having the knowledge to react to numerous emergencies is a great and proactive attitude to have.

 With a can-do attitude that is very empowering for the lay person, Dr. Doyle encourages us to get easily available training and supplies now, before we need them.
 Simply getting more fit now will help to avoid many injuries and reduce the stress of a future of more physical work.
 Many options are presented for expanding your knowledge base, from community first aid classes to higher credentialed courses.
 Recommended equipment and supplies include information about clever improvisations that you can use with things on hand at home.
 Basic preventive medicine and sickroom care is reviewed with some information on more serious emergencies like fractures and fluid replacement.
 Doing some research into the best first aid kits beforehand might give you an idea of some of the items that can be of help in responding to a medical emergency – visit this link if you’re interested in possessing such a kit yourself.